-I am a PhD candidate in sociology and social policy at Harvard University.
-I study poverty, social policy, children and youth, education, and family life, with particular attention to family-state relations in contexts of poverty and inequality: how the state intervenes in families and how parents engage with social policies, systems, and supports.
+Beginning in fall 2020, I will be an assistant professor in the School of History and Sociology at Georgia Tech.
+I received my Ph.D. in sociology and social policy from Harvard University in May 2020.
+My research and teaching interests include poverty, inequality, social policy, children and youth, education, and family life.
 Much of my current research focuses on Child Protective Services, drawing on administrative data as well as fieldwork with mothers, child welfare agency staff, and professionals mandated to report child maltreatment.
 Other projects examine school choice and residential decision-making.

 My work has been supported by the Multidisciplinary Program on Inequality and Social Policy at Harvard, the Doris Duke Fellowship for the Promotion of Child Well-Being, the Julius B. Richmond Fellowship at the Harvard Center on the Developing Child, and the National Science Foundation Graduate Research Fellowship.